marshyski/pal/README.md

 ### Notification Variables

-When `OnError.Notification` is configured for the action, you can use available substitution variables in the notification message:
+When `OnError.Notification` or `OnSuccess.Notification` is configured for the action, you can use available substitution variables in the notification message:

 `$PAL_GROUP` - Group name

 `$PAL_ACTION` - Action name

-`$PAL_INPUT` - Input provided
+`$PAL_INPUT` - Input provided, override default value

+`$PAL_STATUS` - Status of action run

 `$PAL_OUTPUT` - Command error output